A typical BP and McDonald's set-up on the edge of Raunds. The access road was designed so that it could be extended further into the fields.

 From 2006 to 2009, there were 4 different plans to develop the land to the east of the service station for industrial use as proposed back in 1990.
 In 2020, another plan was submitted for the erection of 4 units and associated parking and delivery areas with access to these being from the main service area access road.
 These plans were refused in January 2021 on the basis that it would cause significant issues with the neighbouring residential properties.

-bp were granted planning permission in August 2021 to add 4 bp pulse electric vehicle charging bays to the forecourt.
-These are expected to be installed during late 2021/early 2022.
+Work is currently underway to add 4 bp pulse electric vehicle charging bays to the forecourt.
+These are expected to go live in late 2022/early 2023.

 |Rushden (eastbound, 5 miles)|